KST — Korea Standard Time

 What is the UTC offset for KST?

-When does KST change?
+When does KST change for daylight saving time?

-Does KST have a daylight saving version?
+Does KST have a daylight saving counterpart?

 Which countries use Korea Standard Time?